TheresaLui/SelfHelpContent_v2/articles/apollo.microsoft.sql.db/microsoft-sqldb-apollo-security_auditing.md

 ## Review these current Auditing limitations

- - Premium storage is currently not supported.
+ - Premium storage is currently not supported
- - Hierarchical namespace for Azure Data Lake Storage Gen2 storage account is currently not supported.
+ - Hierarchical namespace for Azure Data Lake Storage Gen2 storage account is currently not supported
- - Enabling auditing on a paused Azure Synapse is currently not supported.
+ - Enabling auditing on a paused Azure Synapse is currently not supported
-	 - To enable auditing, resume Azure Synapse.
+	 - To enable auditing, resume Azure Synapse
  - Email notifications are sent to the subscription admins/co-admins and subscription owner.
    * These are currently not configurable.